ibm-cloud-docs/cis/getting-started-new.md

    * [Configure a partial setup (CNAME-based)](/docs/cis?topic=cis-cname-setup): You keep your current DNS provider and only route specific subdomains (for example, `www.techcorp.com`) through CIS by configuring CNAME records.
 Ideal if you can’t or prefer not to change your domain’s name servers.
    * [Configure a full setup (authoritative DNS)](/docs/cis?topic=cis-convert-partial-cname-full): CIS becomes your domain’s DNS provider.
 You update your domain registrar’s name servers to point to CIS.
 This gives you full control and access to all CIS features.

-   After adding your domain, optionally [import or set up your DNS records](/docs/cis?topic=cis-set-up-your-dns-for-cis) before activating traffic through CIS.
+   After adding your domain, optionally [import or set up your DNS records](/docs/cis?topic=cis-set-up-your-dns-for-cis) Ensure all required records (A, AAAA, MX, and CNAME) are present.
+You can import existing DNS records or add new ones.

-1. After adding your domain and any required DNS records, ensure your domain is delegated correctly.
-Delegation tells the global DNS system which authoritative name servers should be used for your domain.
-For more information, see [Adding and delegating your domain](/docs/cis?topic=cis-add-delegate-domain).
+1. Make sure that your domain is delegated correctly.
+Delegating your domain ensures that DNS queries for your domain are correctly routed to CIS or your designated DNS provider.

+   1. Sign in to your domain registrar or DNS host and locate the **Name Server (NS) settings**.
+   1. Update the NS records to point to CIS name servers (for full setup) or your existing DNS provider (for partial setup with CNAMEs).
+   1. Save your changes.
+   1. To verify delegation and DNS record, use a DNS lookup tool, such as `dig` or `nslookup` to confirm your domain points to the correct authoritative name servers.
+For example:

+      ```bash
+      dig NS example.com
+      ```
+      {: pre}

+   DNS delegation changes can take up to 24–48 hours to propagate globally.
+   {: note}

 1. [Configure your name servers with the registrar or existing DNS provider](/docs/cis?topic=cis-name-servers).